Total Live Articles: 430

 • HIV test

-Lumbar puncture
+Lumbar Puncture

 Do not perform lumbar puncture if ANY of the following:

-• Extensive / rapidly spreading purpura
+Extensive / rapidly spreading purpura This suggests severe disease like meningococcal septicaemia, DIC.

-• Signs of raised ICP, any of the following:
+Signs of raised ICP, ANY of the following:

 • Focal neurological features (including seizures or posturing)